-University of Canterbury student association spokespeople James Ensor and Tori McNoe say this is the time in their life they need the most help.
+University of Canterbury Student's Association spokespeople James Ensor and Tori McNoe say this is the time in their life they need the most help.

-The University of Canterbury have 3 free counsellors which students who are seeking appointments need to wait for up to three weeks for.
+University of Canterbury has three free counsellors which students who are seeking appointments need to wait for up to three weeks for.
 One student, who has needed their help, says this time frame is sometimes too late for students who need help during a dark time.

-In 2018, 50% of those who dropped out of study say it was because of mental health issues. this can rage from expression, to anxiety to suicidal thoughts.
+In 2018, 50 per cent of those who dropped out of study said it was because of mental health issues.
+This can range from anxiety to suicidal thoughts.

-McNoe says they are going to be the leaders of the next generation, and if they don't start the conversation now - no one will.
+McNoe says students are going to be the leaders of the next generation, and if they don't start the conversation now, no one will.